GayanKavinda/record_room_project/README.md

-# 📂 Record Room Management System
+# 📂 Record Room Management System For Ministry of Home Affairs in Sri Lanka (IT Division)

 A Laravel-based application for efficient tracking and management of files, departments, and record locations.
 The system includes role-based access and permission controls, designed for seamless usage and optimized with Tailwind CSS.